akashdgo/udemy_learngo/07-variables/README.md

 ---------------------

 int : variable without fraction
-- can be negetive or positive
+- can be negative or positive
 - the value is called integer literals

 `literal - just the value itself`